 What are the possible side effects of ZIAGEN?

-- Changes in immune system (Immune Reconstitution Syndrome).
+- Changes in your immune system (Immune Reconstitution Syndrome) can happen when your start taking HIV-1 medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
-Tell your healthcare provider if you start having new or worse symptoms of infection after you start taking ZIAGEN.
+Tell your healthcare provider right away if you start having new symptoms after you start taking ZIAGEN.

 - Heart attack (myocardial infarction).
-Some HIV medicines including ZIAGEN may increase your risk of heart attack.
+Some HIV-1 medicines including ZIAGEN may increase your risk of heart attack.